bzreinhardt/bzreinhardt.github.io/_posts/2020-09-17-science-fictions-untapped-potential.md

 Would people ever take predictive science fiction seriously?
 Policy proposals and future predictions are Very Serious™ and science fiction is entertainment.
 On a short timeline, people will probably not take ideas from science fiction as seriously as a policy proposal or a paper.
 The mechanism of action for ideas embedded in science fiction is different.
 They’re meant to percolate through people’s heads over time.
 I realize I haven’t taken my own advice by writing this as an essay - let’s let that expectation change over time.

-Thanks to Martin Permin for reading drafts of this piece.
+Thanks to Martin Permin and Rohit Jha for reading drafts of this piece.

+*Updated 2020-09-18 - Ready Player One doesn't actually call OASIS a multiverse*